iwismer/rusty-timer/README.md

 ## Read Emulator

 This is a chip read emulation program designed for testing race timing software.
-I generates random, valid reads (except the checksum).
+It generates valid reads that are all the same chip, but use the current time.
+You can also use a reads file as input, and it will simply send one read after each delay cycle.

+This can be used to test the read streaming program.

 ### Building

-Run with: ```cargo run --bin emulator -- [args]``` Build with ```cargo build --release --bin emulator```
+Run with: ```cargo run --bin emulator -- [args]```

+Build with ```cargo build --release --bin emulator```

 ### Running